Repped asks L.A. agents to get real about Hollywood, what they want from prospective clients, and more.

 Are you looking for any particular types of clients right now?

-What should they have prepared for a meeting?
+What should potential clients have prepared for a meeting with you?

-What’s the No. 1 mistake actors make if they do secure a meeting with you?
+What’s the No. 1 mistake people make if they do secure a meeting with you?

 What do you like in a headshot and showreel?